decaf-dev/vaultexplorer.com/docs/filters/search-filter.md

 import Image from "@site/src/components/Image";

-The search filter tells the view to only display files that contain the search text in their file content.
+The search filter tells a view to only display files that contain the search text in their file content.

 <Image src="filters/img/search-filter.png" alt="Search filter" maxWidth="350px"/>